How VSO Ireland is funded

 - good governance in Zambia.

-Volunteers embedded in these communities work to improve and extend the reach of services.
+Volunteers embedded in these communities worked to improve and extend the reach of these services.

-In June 2017, we launched a girls' education programme in Karamoja, Uganda, funded by Irish Aid.
-This project is working to remove the barriers stopping girls from finishing school or attending it in the first place.
+In June 2017, VSO launched a girls' education programme in Karamoja, Uganda, funded by Irish Aid.
+This project worked to remove the barriers stopping girls from finishing school or attending it in the first place.

 We are committed to promoting volunteering for development as outlined under the Volunteering Initiative in One World, One Future (Ireland’s policy for international development).
 This recognises the huge contribution Irish volunteers have made, and will continue to make, toward the achievement of global sustainable development.
 It aims to strengthen support for volunteering at each stage of the volunteer process – from providing relevant information to helping returned volunteers settle back into Irish society when they return home from a placement.